JulioneQA/JulioneQA/README.md

 ## Hi there 👋
+Welcome!
+I'm Julio Reyes.

+About me:

+My attraction to the tech world stems from my experience in quality control and assurance.

+I am currently learning software testing fundamentals and automated testing with Python.

+I understand the guarantee and confidence that quality provides for products, and that's why I seek to contribute to any organization that gives me the opportunity, by providing rigorous testing.
 <!--
 **JulioneQA/JulioneQA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.